hrushik09/game-of-life/README.md

 It uses Swing library for creating a GUI and works with multithreading.

 #
-This program is based on the Game of Life project on [Jet Brains Academy](https://hyperskill.org).
+This program is based on the Game of Life project on [JetBrains Academy](https://hyperskill.org).